Starting an LLC in Alabama comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 A Foreign LLC is an LLC formed in another state that must register (aka Foreign Qualify) in Alabama.
 This is because the LLC is doing business in both states.

-The Alabama Foreign LLC cost is $150.
+The Alabama LLC cost for a Foreign LLC is $150.

 If you form an LLC in Alabama, it is called a “Domestic LLC”.
 If you formed your LLC in another state, it would be a Foreign LLC once you register it in Alabama.